kvannotten/pcd/README.md

 - (Optionally) List the episodes of a podcast: `pcd ls 1` or `pcd ls biggest_problem`
 - Download the first episode of `biggest_problem`: `pcd d 1 1` or `pcd d biggest_problem 1`
 - Download the latest episode from each podcast `pcd dl`

-## Support

-Community support can be had via the matrix channel: https://matrix.to/#/#pcd:kristof.tech

-## Contributions

-Contributions are welcome, as long as they are in line with the philosophy of keeping it simple and to the point.
-No features that are out of the scope of this application will be accepted.